-Bodhi Day is celebrated annually on December 8th in Japan.
-The bodhis are called enlightenments of the Buddha.
-Surprisingly, the holiday is celebrated according to the Gregorian calendar.
+Bodhi Day is celebrated annually on December 8th in Japan, according to the Gregorian calendar.
 It is a holiday celebrating the enlightenment of the Buddha, Gautama Shakyamuni.

-- In monasteries, ficuses are planted in memory of the Buddha, as they are considered sacred plants;
+- In monasteries, ficuses are planted in memory of the Buddha, as they are considered sacred plants.

 - On December 8, people in Japan decorate trees with lanterns.

 On Bodhi Day, believers visit temples, turn to the Buddha statue, worship the sacred tree, repeat Buddhist texts, and meditate.
-Tea and cakes are put on the tables, and during the meal I read the scriptures.
-On this day, the trees around are filled with healing power, able to show the way to tranquility.
+Tea and cakes are put on the tables, and scriptures are read during the meal.
+It is believed that the trees around are filled with healing power, able to show the way to tranquility.

 Bodhi Day is observed on December 8 each year.